galsci/mapsims/docs/usage.rst

         SA_remove_kluge=False,
     )

-Finally we can create the :py:class:`MapSim` simulator object and pass the PySM custom component and the noise simulator as dictionaries, we can also specify any default model from PySM as a comma separated string, e.g. "d7,a1,s2"::
+Finally we can create the :py:class:`.MapSim` simulator object and pass the PySM custom component and the noise simulator as dictionaries, we can also specify any default model from PySM as a comma separated string, e.g. "d7,a1,s2"::